warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 2. Addresses are displayed alongside human-readable aliases/usernames, which are free for the address owner to set and update.

-3. Transactions are attached to invoices and receipts, allowing merchants to automatically track and organize customer orders (and giving customers the peace of mind that the merchant will necessarily have a detailed record of their order).
+3. Transactions are attached to invoices and receipts, automatically tracking and organizing orders for the merchant.
+Meanwhile, the customer has additional peace of mind, as they are able to see in-app exactly the same invoice and receipt that the merchant sees.

 4. Invoicing, payments, and receipts are integrated and extremely simple.
-Merchants create one-click invoice links, from which customers pay using the familiar wallet interface.
-Receipts are automatically saved and displayed in the app for both parties.
+Merchants create one-click invoice links, from which customers pay using the familiar app interface.
+Receipts are automatically saved and displayed in-app to both parties.

 Updates (3/11/2022):

 5. Receipts are end-to-end encrypted and hence entirely private.

 6. Invoices can be cryptographically signed to give the customer peace of mind.
-Receipts are always signed to give the merchant peace of mind (by fixing the terms of a transaction).
+Receipts are always signed to give the merchant peace of mind (by fixing the terms of the transaction).

 #### Distribution, security, and user interface